Christian Civic League of Maine: Michael Heath tenure

 "Outraged" by California's 2008 decision to legalize gay marriage, the League started a petition drive to permit discrimination against gay and lesbians in employment and other areas, to prohibit unmarried and gay adoption, to prohibit civil unions, and to reaffirm Maine's prohibition of gay marriage.
 Heath called all LGBT rights "special rights based on sexual misbehavior."

 Maine would briefly legalize gay marriage in 2009, then repeal the measure in the same year.

 Carroll Conley tenure

 Under executive director Carroll Conley, the Christian Civic League of Maine made another push against gay marriage in 2012, when LGBT activists were working to restore its legality.
 The ballot question passed, and same-sex marriage has been legal in Maine since 2012.

 The League opposed the opening of casinos by Maine's tribal nations in 2018.

 In 2019, the organization attempted to keep conversion therapy (the pseudoscientific practice of trying to change an person's sexual orientation) legal in Maine.
+The League gathered signatures supporting the veto of a law providing abortion care through medical insurance, but failed to gather enough to put the question on the ballot.